KatherineMichel/the-list/README.md

 https://twitter.com/deeplearningtr | Deep Learning Türkiye (@deeplearningtr) | Twitter
 https://medium.com/@_NicT_/colaboratorys-free-gpu-72ebc9272933 | Colaboratory’s Free GPU – Nicholas Teague – Medium
 https://cloud.google.com/datalab/ | Cloud Datalab - Interactive Data Insights Tool  |  Google Cloud Platform

+http://www.datasciguide.com/ | DataSciGuide | The Data Science Learning Directory
+http://www.becomingadatascientist.com/learningclub/ | Data Science Learning Club
+https://twitter.com/BecomingDataSci | Data Science Renee (@BecomingDataSci) | Twitter
+https://www.jobsfornewdatascientists.com/ | Jobs for New Data Scientists – Job site for people looking to transition into data science careers

+https://twitter.com/BecomingDataSci/status/959864802028945408 | Data Science Renee on Twitter: "I sometimes get asked to share my top Twitter follows for data science.
+I have a really hard time picking favorites of anything, but I'll share some w/a focus on people who help others learn.
+I'm sure this list will grow over time as I think of more.
+Not in any particular order." https://twitter.com/BecomingDataSci/status/957345968088862725 | Data Science Renee on Twitter: "Each ep also has a learning activity, which can be found in the @DataSciLearning Club forums.
+I clearly have a spam problem there &haven't updated it in a while (will get back in there eventually), but activities are pinned at the top of each forum topic. https://t.co/fZ8Q5hO0lC"
 -->

 Data Scientists